Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Otago Regional Council (ORC) provided data for fewer monitoring sites, but with a high average reading count per site.
 These differences showcase the variability in both monitoring intensity and data abundance across different data providers.
 Collectively, these statistics underscore the heterogeneity of groundwater monitoring across regions, influenced by the varying goals (e.g. geotechnical investigations), methodologies, and resources.
-Further summary statistics of the data by the source are provided below.
+Further summary statistics of the data by the source are provided in Table 3.

 .. include:: ../tables/by_source_summary.rst